rapyuta-robotics/rapyuta-io-docs/hugo/content/release-updates/2020/may.md

 We have relased a fix for the [quick walkthrough](/quick-walkthrough/) that was broken due to a change in upstream.
 Following the steps in the walkthrough should help with getting it up and running.
 If you want to understand more about the workaround, please refer to this [page](/build-solutions/quirks/rosbridge-compatibility).

 ## May 13
-Welcome to the April 13, 2020 release of the rapyuta.io platform.
+Welcome to the May 13, 2020 release of the rapyuta.io platform.
 There are significant updates in this release that we hope you will like.

 #### Features